 The program begins November 1, 2019 and will allow a 30-day grace period where drivers will receive a warning if they violate school bus safety laws.
-Once the grace period is over drivers who have illegally passed a school bus when the stop paddle and cross bar are engaged, and the lights are flashing will be issued a $419 ticket by King County court system.
+Once the grace period is over drivers who illegally pass a school bus when the stop paddle is engaged will be issued a $419 ticket by King County court system.

 Below is a video that talks about the new camera program and importance of driver awareness of the law.
 Also included are a few helpful diagrams to show drivers when to stop and a list of frequently asked questions.

 Below are helpful diagrams to show when vehicles need to stop when the bus stop paddle and arm are extended.

 - What is the process when a violation has occurred?

 - What is the goal of the program?

 - Why are you implementing these stop paddle cameras?